planetlambert/turing/GUIDE.md

 - Our m-configuration rows are stored in one giant list (rather than grouping each m-configuration of the same name in some structure).
 I found the independent m-configuration rows easier to implement.
 - For the `Symbols` m-configuration field, I require that ` ` (None) be provided in addition to `*` (Any), or `!x` (Not `x`) if the m-configuration should match the blank square.
 This is because exactly what is meant by None, Any, Not in Turing's machine is dependent on the other m-configurations of the same name.
 Our implementation depends on all m-configuration rows being independent from one another, as stated above.
 - Some optional fields are provided (and used by our implementation) to make things cleaner.
 These are `StartingMConfiguration`, `PossibleSymbols`, `NoneSymbol`, and `Debug`.
 These should be self-explanatory, and it should be clear by [section 7](./GUIDE.md#section-7---detailed-description-of-the-universal-machine) why they are necessary.
 - You may find that I ocassionaly use `halt` as a final-m-configuration, and I never define the actual m-configuration.
 This is because in Turing's machines, the only way for the machine to stop (or halt) is if we are unable to find the next m-configuration after a "move".
-By convention, whenever I want to configure a machine to stop at some point, I will use the undefined m-configuration `halt`.
+By convention, whenever I want to configure a machine to stop at some point, I will use the undefined m-configuration `halt` (however our machine, like Turing's, halts when it encounters an m-configuration that was never defined).

 ## Section 4 - Abbreviated tables